 The Costian-Wagner Act received support from many members of Congress but the Southern opposition managed to defeat it.
 However, the national debate that took place over the issue helped to bring attention to the crime of lynching.

 In 1937 Abel Meeropol, a Jewish schoolteacher from New York, saw a photograph of the lynching of Thomas Shipp and Abram Smith.
 Meeropol later recalled how the photograph "haunted me for days" and inspired the writing of the poem, Strange Fruit.
-Meeropol, a member of the American Communist Party, using the pseudonym, Lewis Allan, published the poem in the New York Teacher and later, the Marxist journal, New Masses.
+Meeropol, a member of the American Communist Party, using the pseudonym, Lewis Allan, published the poem in the Marxist journal, New Masses.

 After seeing Billie Holiday perform at the club, Café Society, in New York City, Meeropol showed her the poem.
-Holiday liked it and after working on it with Sonny White made turned into the song, Strange Fruit .
+Holiday liked it and after working on it with Sonny White made turned into a song.
 The record made it to No. 16 on the charts in July 1939.
 However, the song was denounced by Time Magazine as "a prime piece of musical propaganda" for the National Association for the Advancement of Coloured People (NAACP).

 Between 1865 and 1965 over 2400 African Americans were lynched in the United States.
 Even after the passing of the Civil Rights Act (1964) lynchings continued in the Deep South.
 The most significant of these was the Michael Donald case.
 In 1981 the trial of Josephus Andersonan, an African American charged with the murder of a white policeman, took place in Mobile.
 At the end of the case the jury was unable to reach a verdict.
 This upset members of the Ku Klux Klan who believed that the reason for this was that some members of the jury were African Americans.
 At a meeting held after the trial, Bennie Hays, the second-highest ranking official in the Klan in Alabama said: "If a black man can get away with killing a white man, we ought to be able to get away with killing a black man."